 Most marriages don’t start off with the end goal of divorce in mind.
 Unfortunately, nearly 1/2 of all marriages end in divorce.
-Statistics also show this number rises in 2nd, 3rd, and beyond marriages.
 Divorce is a prevalent aspect of the American lifestyle and it can create major problems for your estate plan.
 Fortunately, fixing those problems is fairly easy with the help of an estate planning attorney.

-Three important items to consider during and after a divorce:
+Three important things to consider during and after a divorce:

-- Wills/Trusts.
 Many married couples designate their spouse as the primary beneficiary and trustee or executor of their Wills and/or Trusts.
-After a divorce it is important to revisit these documents.
-Even if your ex-spouse is automatically disqualified as a beneficiary under state law, there remains a potential that the ex-spouse may contest the will or other non-probate transfers.
-Such contest would potentially cost your estate significant legal fees.
-If you did not have an estate plan in place before your divorce, you may want to consider how a trust will help shield your assets from going to your ex-spouse if you have minor children.
-Don't think you have an estate to plan?
-Check out this article.
+After a divorce, it is important you revisit these documents.
+Some states may automatically disqualify an ex-spouse as a beneficiary.
+However, there remains risk that the ex-spouse may contest the will or other non-probate transfers.
+Such contest would potentially cost your estate a significant amount of legal fees.

 Managing the emotional and financial stress of a divorce can be overwhelming.
 Creating clarity in your estate plan, safeguarding your family from legal issues down the road, and obtaining peace of mind that your affairs are in order shouldn’t be.
-If you're interested in learning more you can request a consult with Welch Law when you’re ready to start.
+Request a consult with Welch Law when you’re ready to start.